-Mischelle McIntosh, M.A.Assistant Professor of Communication
+Mischelle McIntosh, M.A.Associate Professor of Communication

 Professor McIntosh began teaching at Cedarville as an adjunct instructor in 1993 and has been a full-time member of the faculty since 1999.
 Her areas of focus are media research and documentary film.
-She also works on film projects for ministry organizations such as Open Schools Wroldwide and Teach Beyond Borders.
+She also works on film projects for ministry organizations such as Open Schools Worldwide and Teach Beyond Borders.
 She is a member of the International Documentary Association.
 She participates in local community theatrical productions and is also involved in church media.

 Education and Credentials

 - M.A. in Communication Arts, The University of West Florida